 Depending on the matching gift program you chose to contribute to, your donation can be doubled, or in some cases, even tripled, making a significant impact on the project(s) you are passionate about.

-University of Waterloo Matching Gift Programs
+Our Matching Gift Programs

 Canadian Union of Public Employees (C.U.P.E.)
 Local 793 Award Fund